Palaeognathae

 It's clear enough that the ostriches are the basal among the extant Palaeognathae.
 Once we get beyond the ostriches, things are not as clear-cut.

 The remaining Palaeognathae comprise three groups: (1) rheas, (2) tinamous (and the recently extinct moas), and (3) cassowaries, emus, kiwis and the recently extinct elephant birds.
 These groups all separated over a short period of time, near the beginning of the Paleogene.
-E.g., Yonezawa et al. (2017) estimate the three groups separated form one another over a period of 4 million years.
+E.g., Yonezawa et al. (2017) estimate the three groups separated from one another over a period of 4 million years.

 So which group separated first?
 Even though it has been extensively studied, the short time period makes it hard to answer this question.
 Many analyses (e.g., Harshman et al., 2008; Phillips et al., 2010; J.V.
 Smith et al., 2013) favor putting the rheas first.

-However, when Haddrath and Baker (2012) considered retroposons, the balance shifted to the tinamaou/moa clade, and that is the topology we formerly followed here.
+However, when Haddrath and Baker (2012) considered retroposons, the balance temporarily shifted to the tinamaou/moa clade, and that is the topology we formerly followed here.
 It is also the topology found by Cloutier et al. (2019), who used both coalescent and concatenated methods to address the question.
 The coalescent methods found that group (2), the tinamous and moas separated first.
 In contrast, concatenation favored group (1), the rheas.

-They attributed this discrepancy to incomplete lineage sorting.
+Cloutier et al. attributed this discrepancy to incomplete lineage sorting.
 This is not surprising as the lineages all arose over a period of about 4 million years.
 Because coalescent methods are generally more accurate, I assumed the moas and tinamous separated first.
 TiF has followed this starting in December 2009 (version 2.52 of this file).

-Well, it is time for a change!
-More recent analyses such as Urantówka et al. (2020), Simmons et al. (2022), and Takezaki (2023) favor putting the rheas first, and I have returned to that arrangement.
+Somewhat more recent analyses such as Urantówka et al. (2020), Simmons et al. (2022), and Takezaki (2023) favor putting the rheas first.
+Simmons et al. (2022) considered three possibilities, which they color-coded:

 Flightlessness Common in Ratites